supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

      ![Azure devops](images/re.png)

-   > **Note** - If you are unable to see the **Releases** under pipelines,Azure DevOps page, from the bottom left, click on **Organization settings**, Go to the Pipelines (1) section, and click Settings (2).
-Turn off the Disable creation of classic release pipelines.
+   > **Note** - If you are unable to see the **Releases** under pipelines, Navigate to Azure DevOps page, from the bottom left, click on **Organization settings**, Go to the Pipelines (1) section, and click Settings (2).
+Turn off(3) the Disable creation of classic release pipelines.

    ![Azure devops](images/lab2releaseenable.png)

-1. Navigate back to eShopOnWeb and now you will be able to see the releases under pipelines
+1. Navigate back to your project and now you will be able to see the releases under pipelines

 1. From the **Select a template** window, **choose** **Azure App Service Deployment** (Deploy your application to Azure App Service.
 Choose from Web App on Windows, Linux, containers, Function Apps, or WebJobs) under the **Featured** list of templates.

 1. Click **Apply**.

     ![Azure devops](images/tem.png)